SassConf/sassconf.github.io/source/blog/2015-07-15-speaker-selection.markdown

 Does that mean we were “biased” in some ways?
 Yes!
 We were absolutely biased towards selecting content that did not repeat itself, was relevant to the current industry trends, inspired and strengthened the community, and would be entertaining and enjoyable.
 We also were “biased” towards representing as many viewpoints, backgrounds, new voices, and styles as we could.

-I expected, as we went into selection, that we would struggle with this scary conundrum: choosing between two similar talks, one of which was from a diverse candidate, with no other information to go on.
-In fact, the only situations where this arose, we did have other, very relevant information to help us decide.
-Has one of these submitters given their talk elsewhere, or is it videotaped?
-Is one more technical than the other?
+As we went into selection, I expected that we would be faced with the conundrum of choosing between two similar talks, where one was from a marginalized or under-represented candidate and one was not, and no other information to base the decision on.
+Fortunately, this situation never arose: we always had other, very relevant information to help us decide:

+* Has one of these submitters given their talk elsewhere, or is it videotaped?
+* Is one more technical than the other?
 What is our technical vs non-technical content ratio?
-Does this person get paid to speak or teach?
+* Does this person get paid to speak or teach?

 In every case, there were many factors that helped us decide the right balance of content versus speaker diversity.
 No speaker was selected based on their race or gender alone.

 #### Process